PerryGraham/case_study/README.md

 #### twitter_data_pipeline.py

+- Note: script will not run without adding a bearer token for access to the twitter api.
 - This file accesses the twitter endpoint
 - Does data processing to clean up the data and add a date
 - Stores it all into free cloud postgreSQL table from Heroku